adamghill/coltrane/docs/source/env.md

 ### DEBUG

 Whether the server is in debug mode or not.
-Traceback, context, and sensitve information is displayed on the error page when this is set to `True`, so it should always be set to `False` when the app is deployed to production.
+Error tracebacks, context, and sensitive information is displayed on the error page when this is set to `True`, so it should always be set to `False` when the app is deployed to production.
 Defaults to `True` for local development purposes.

 ### INTERNAL_IPS